Underground-Ops/underground-nexus/README.md

 The Underground Nexus can be configured to run virtual machines inside of it's stack with an application called *Virtual Machine Manager* and configuring it to use *QEMU* which is already pre-installed for immediate use upon being deployed.

-Please see the images ,found in this repository, on how to use virtual machines to begin configuring emulated virtual systems.
+Please see the images ,found in the repository, on how to use virtual machines to begin configuring emulated virtual systems.

 ----------------------------------------------------